gaboesquivel/gaboesquivel/content/tech/solidity.md

   - Implemented Gnosis auction Solidity contracts for BitLauncher on EOS EVM, enabling transparent batch auctions with uniform pricing.
   - Developed type-safe smart contracts for Opyn's decentralized options protocol on Arbitrum Testnet using Solidity and Foundry.
   - Created secure token contracts for Knowledge.io's successful ICO in 2018, focusing on security best practices.
-  - Built BasilicEVM's core contract templates and integration patterns to streamline EVM application development.
-  - Designed and implemented NFT contracts for RareMint, enabling fractional ownership of authenticated sports collectibles on Polygon.
 ---

 # Solidity